 Danielle Martin is Vice President, Medical Affairs and Health System Solutions at Women’s College Hospital (WCH) and a family physician in the Family Practice Health Centre at WCH.
-She is an Assistant Professor in the Department of Family and Community Medicine at the University of Toronto, with cross appointments at the Institute for Health Policy, Management and Evaluation and the School of Public Policy and Governance.
+She is an Associate Professor in the Department of Family and Community Medicine at the University of Toronto, with cross appointments at the Institute for Health Policy, Management and Evaluation and the School of Public Policy and Governance.

 Dr. Martin’s focus is on improving health at the system level as well as the individual level.
 In addition to being an active medical educator, her clinical work has involved remote northern medicine as well as a current focus on maternity care.